-Why the email works
+Why Bath & Body Works’ email works

 This email has all the imagery a customer could ask for.
 They play up their fall scents by using an inspiring background, and they showcase one of their popular seasonal scents.

-- The imagery makes people feel a certain way, in this case… It gets people ready for fall and for fall scents.
+- The imagery makes people feel a certain way.
+In this case, it gets people ready for fall and for fall scents.

 - The text has alternating sizes, making the message stand out, even alongside the imagery.
-Plus they use provoking wording “ENDS TODAY”, to make people want to act fast… because FOMO (fear of missing out) is real.
+Plus they use provoking wording “Ends today” to make people want to act fast… because FOMO (fear of missing out) is real.

 - The CTA is evident and straightforward, which works because there is a time crunch and readers must act fast.

-4. Fitbit – new product introduction
+4. Fitbit: New product introduction

 Some of the best fitness trackers come from Fitbit.
 Alongside their fitness trackers, Fitbit helps consumers measure their fitness, calories, and sleep habits with an app and website.

 Many Fitbit customers are tech-savvy, so it’s a no-brainer that they’d want to be in the know about updates and new tech.
 Furthermore, many Fitbit users are signed up to receive emails for updates and notifications about their fitness goals too.

 The email does a great job of showcasing the new Fitbit in town.
 Along with letting the reader know a little bit about the new device, Fitbit shows off the color options as well as gives a few ideas of how it can be used.